-The Municipal Act, 2001 governs many procedures, tools and powers of municipalities.
-It prohibits municipalities from assisting any manufacturing business or other industrial or commercial enterprise through the granting of bonuses (subsection 106(1)).
-Prohibited actions outlined under subsection 106(2) include:
+The Municipal Act governs many procedures, tools and powers of municipalities.
+It prohibits municipalities from assisting any manufacturing business or other industrial or commercial enterprise through the granting of bonuses (Section 106(1)).
+Prohibited actions outlined under Section 106(2) include:

-Giving or lending any property of the municipality, including money;

-- Guaranteeing borrowing; - Leasing or selling any property of the municipality at below fair market value; or - Giving a total or partial exemption from any levy, charge or fee.
+- a) giving or lending any property of the municipality, including money; - b) guaranteeing borrowing; - c) leasing or selling any property of the municipality at below fair market value; or - d) giving a total or partial exemption from any levy, charge or fee.

-However, subsection 106(3) of the Municipal Act, 2001 also provides an exception to the above where a municipality exercises powers under subsections 28(6), (7), or (7.2) of the Planning Act - i.e. a community improvement plan.
+However, Section 106(3) of the Municipal Act also provides an exception to the above where a municipality exercises powers under Section 28(6), (7) or (7.2) of the Planning Act (i.e., Community Improvement Plans).

-A.1.2 Provincial Policies and Plans Provincial Policy: the Provincial Planning Statement, 2024
+A.1.2 - Provincial Policies and Plans

 The Province of Ontario provides policy direction to be implemented by local municipalities through Provincial policies and plans.
-Those relevant to community improvement plans (CIPs) I the City of Brantford include:
+Those relevant to CIPs in the City of Brantford include:

-A.1.2.1 Provincial Policy Statement (2020)
+Provincial Policy Statement (2020)